This story was updated on September 8, 2017.

 According to the left-leaning Center for American Progress, DeVos’s family has given nearly $1 million to more than 20 senators who will vote on her confirmation, including roughly $250,000 to members of the education committee.
 The family gave Senator Tim Scott, the Republican from South Carolina who introduced DeVos at the beginning of the hearing, nearly $50,000, and he served as keynote speaker at last year’s annual summit for the American Federation for Children, an organization she chaired until recently.

-In a 1997 op-ed, DeVos acknowledged that she expects to gain something from these contributions.
+In a 1997 op-ed, DeVos defended her family’s donations to the Republican party at the time on the grounds that such money would promote its priorities of limited government and traditional American values.
 “I have decided to stop taking offense at the suggestion that we are buying influence,” she wrote.
 “Now I simply concede the point.
 They are right.”

 Some lawmakers have also raised concerns about her connections to certain industries she would oversee as secretary, among them student loans.
 As the Washington Post noted recently, DeVos has ties to a firm that loaned money to a debt-collection agency that did business with the U.S. Education Department.
 That agency, Performant Financial Corp., recently failed to win another bid with the department, but, as secretary, DeVos would be able to affect which companies win such contracts and how they are handled.
 DeVos said during the hearing she and her husband would distance themselves from such education investments.